 Spread the word with social media

 Set up a Facebook, twitter or other account and use it publish comments, photographs and even videos.
-For more information, visit our Gather online support section.
+For more information, visit our Get support online section.

 Advertise on a free events calendar

 Check for opportunities to list your event on an organisation’s website, for example with: